 Dinosaurs lived millions of years ago but have only been discovered in the past few centuries.
 The word “dinosaur” originated in the 19th Century when paleontologist Sir Richard Owen compounded Greek words for “terrible” and “lizard.”
 Since the unearthing of the first fossils, many species of dinosaurs have been found around the globe.

 The dinosaur fossil collection at the Museum consists of bones excavated in western South Dakota from what’s known as the Hell Creek Formation.
 Nearly all major dinosaur groups have been uncovered in South Dakota (as well as the remarkable “Sue” T. rex), and all of the bones in our collection have been identified as belonging to either Hadrosaur or Triceratops dinosaurs.

-Sadly, the Children’s Museum of South Dakota does not own any Tyrannosaurus Rex fossils.
-But we are happy to have the next best thing in Mama and Max T. Rex!
+While the Children’s Museum of South Dakota has many fossil specimens, we do not own any Tyrannosaurus Rex fossils.
+But we are happy to have the next best thing in Mama and Max T. Rex, our animatronic dinosaur friends!